 - your actual allowable housing expenses, or

-- the fair market rental value of a comparable furnished home in your neighborhood.
+- the fair market rental value of your furnished home in your neighborhood.

 You and your tax accountant are responsible for the calculation and substantiation of the parsonage amount on your tax return.

 For additional information on parsonage, including information from the “Minister’s Guide for Income Tax,” please contact the Central Conference of American Rabbis (CCAR) at email@example.com.